West Hollywood, California

 West Hollywood is a city in Los Angeles County, California, United States.
-Incorporated in 1984, it is home to the Sunset Strip.
-As of the 2020 U.S. Census, its population was 35,757.
-It is considered one of the most prominent gay villages in the United States.
+Incorporated in 1984, it is home to the Sunset Strip, and located directly between the cities of Los Angeles and Beverly Hills.
+As of the 2020 U.S. census, its population was 35,757.

 History

-Most historical writings about West Hollywood begin in the late-18th century with European colonization when the Portuguese explorer João Rodrigues Cabrilho arrived offshore and claimed the already inhabited region for Spain.
+Most historical writings about West Hollywood began in the late-18th century with European colonization when the Portuguese explorer João Rodrigues Cabrilho traveled to and eventually laid claim on the region for Spain.
 Around 5,000 of the indigenous inhabitants from the Tongva Indian tribe canoed out to greet the ship.
 The Tongva tribe was a nation of hunter-gatherers known for their reverence for dance and courage.
 By 1771, these native people had been severely ravaged by the diseases brought in by the Europeans from across wide oceans.
-The Spanish mission system changed the tribal name to "Gabrielinos", in reference to the Mission de San Gabriel.
-Early in 1770 Gaspar de Portola's Mexican expeditionary force stopped just south of the Santa Monica Mountains near what would become West Hollywood to draw pitch (brea in Spanish) from tar pits to waterproof their belongings and to say Mass.
+The Spanish mission system referred to the Tongva tribe as "Gabrielinos", in reference to the Mission de San Gabriel.
+Early in 1770, Gaspar de Portola's Mexican expeditionary force stopped just south of the Santa Monica Mountains near what would become West Hollywood.
+Here they collected pitch (brea in Spanish) from tar pits which they used to waterproof their belongings and to say Mass.
 The Gabrielinos are believed to have burned the pitch for fuel.

 By 1780, what became the "Sunset Strip" was the major connecting road for El Pueblo de Los Angeles, and all ranches westward to the Pacific Ocean.
 This land passed through the hands of various owners during the next one hundred years, and it was called names such as "La Brea" and "Plummer" that are listed in historical records.
 Most of this area was part of the Rancho La Brea, and eventually it came to be owned by the Henry Hancock family.

 During the final decade years of the nineteenth century, the first large land reconstruction of the town of "Sherman" significantly accelerated the development of the region.
 In what would later become West Hollywood—the town of "Sherman"—was established by Moses Sherman and his partners of the Los Angeles Pacific Railroad, an interurban railroad line which later became part of the Pacific Electric Railway system.
 Sherman became the location of the railroad's main shops, railroad yards, and "car barns".
 Many working-class employees of the railroad settled in this town.
 It was during this time that the city began to earn its reputation as a loosely regulated, liquor-friendly (during Prohibition) place for eccentric people wary of government interference.
 Despite several annexation attempts, the town elected not to become part of the City of Los Angeles.
-In a controversial decision, in 1925 Sherman adopted "West Hollywood", "...a moniker pioneered earlier in the decade by the West Hollywood Realty Board" as its informal name, though it remained under the governance of Los Angeles County.
+In 1925 Sherman adopted "West Hollywood", "...a moniker pioneered earlier in the decade by the West Hollywood Realty Board" as its informal name, though it remained under the governance of Los Angeles County.